lucapuano/Mini-RC-Car/README.md

 # Mini RC-Car
 This project consist into a mini RC car made with Fusion 360.
-The car is based on an Arduino UNO board, which is easily nestable in his arrangement
+The car is based on an Arduino UNO board, which is easily nestable in his arrangement.
 ![Front](C:\Users\lucas\Desktop\altre cose\GITHUB project images\mini rc car)

 Its 100% accessible and open-source, so it can be customized as you want.